-I also believe the approach approach of embracing responsible organizations will continue to gather steam and, in fact, be instrumental to the way that all of us can choose to invest.
-Integrated Reporting, which is the integration of traditional annual reporting on financial performance with reporting on societal and environmental performance, will be mandated in the near future.
+I also believe the approach of embracing responsible organizations will continue to gather steam and, in fact, be instrumental to the way that all of us can choose to invest before too long.
+Integrated Reporting — which is the integration of traditional annual reporting on financial performance with reporting on societal and environmental performance — will not only be SOP but it will be mandated.

 I thank you for stopping by, and I encourage you to click around, comment on posts, send me ideas for other posts — and visit as many of the linked websites, papers and articles in the Resources section as you can.
 It’s good stuff.